 If the TFSA amount has not been withdrawn last year, then in 2020, the cumulative $69,500 limit can be contributed minus the already contributed amount.

-Also, If the TFSA amount has already been withdrawn last year, then a $69,500 cumulative limit can be contributed this year, minus the amount already contributed, minus amount withdrew last year.
+Also, If the TFSA amount has already been withdrawn last year, then a $69,500 cumulative limit can be contributed this year, minus the amount already contributed, minus the amount withdrew last year.

 Several TFSA options are available to meet the specific needs of investors, including term deposits, savings accounts, stocks & bonds and mutual funds.